 Better Record-Keeping is Needed

 Record-keeping for certain kinds of organizations—such as those engaged in financial or healthcare services—have long-term requirements to protect and preserve customer data at a precise, granular level.
 The traditional physical means of record-keeping—printed statements, billing information, benefit descriptions—have been eclipsed by digital transformation.
 Within a modern digital environment, enterprises are discovering that the right platform and better management tools can serve as a strong foundation for meeting the challenges of security and compliance.

 Compliance today requires having greater management controls over content residing in the cloud or on premises.
 Reliable services for governing data, managing retention, and ensuring data protection are vital both from a regulatory standpoint and as best practices for doing business.
-A content services platform (CSP) offers an effective means to unify disparate systems and data so that security provisions can be systematically implemented at whatever level is needed to ensure compliance.
-As businesses increasingly rely on microservices running in the cloud for enhancing processes and introducing new business offerings, a modern-platform-based architecture for protecting data and meeting mandates offers substantial benefits.
+A Content Services Platform (CSP) offers an effective means to unify disparate systems and data so that security provisions can be systematically implemented at whatever level is needed to ensure compliance.
+As banking and insurance increasingly rely on microservices running in the cloud for enhancing processes and introducing new business offerings, a modern content services architecture for protecting data and meeting mandates offers substantial benefits.

 Peerless Availability and Reliable Continuity